patnz/patnz.github.io/README.md

 ### "You don't make up for your sins in church.
 You do it in the streets.
 You do it at home.
 The rest is bullshit and you know it."
 > Martin Scorsese (Mean Streets)

+### “No one can make you feel inferior without your consent.”
+> Eleanor Roosevelt